bo4869/ME759/2021Spring/BestPractices/random_numbers.md

 int random_value = rand() % (RANGE + 1);
 ```

 This idiom returns pseudo-random positive integers between `0` and `RANGE`, but the values aren't uniformly distributed.
-Depending on the range and the seed, this poor distribution can even bias the results of an experiment.
+Depending on the modulus and the number of generated values, this poor distribution can even bias the results of an experiment.

 ### Some implementations of the PRNG function produce patterns in the lower-order bits